microsoft/PartnerResources/_includes/resources.md

         - include.includesecondtags
         - include.includethirdtags
         - include.includefourthtags
+        - include.removetext            text to remove from the title

     For parameters, values are strings (no hyphens) and delimited with | if needed.
 Example: